kineticsystem/vscode_ros2/README.md

 "compileCommands": "${workspaceFolder}/build/compile_commands.json"
 ```

 If you can build your application with Colcon before opening VSCode, you can use the generated file `compile_commands.json` to feed Intellisense.
 This configuration overrides the `includePath` parameter.
-It is more precise but requires a build folder, which is not always the case.
+It is more precise but requires a build folder, which is not always available.

 ### Navigation and Shortcuts